Skip to content

 Service Container Port Purpose

-Application maricusco-app 8000 Main FastAPI application
+Application redhound-app 8000 Main FastAPI application

-PostgreSQL maricusco-postgres 5432 Time-series database (TimescaleDB)
+PostgreSQL redhound-postgres 5432 Time-series database (TimescaleDB) with pgvector

-Redis maricusco-redis 6379 Caching layer
+Redis redhound-redis 6379 Caching layer

-Prometheus maricusco-prometheus 9090 Metrics collection
+Prometheus redhound-prometheus 9090 Metrics collection

-Grafana maricusco-grafana 3000 Metrics visualization
+Grafana redhound-grafana 3000 Metrics visualization

 Network Configuration